 If you have a tight timeframe and money to spend, you could hire a website developer.

-For a more customised site, GoDaddy offers a professional Website Design Service, as well as a list of Australian web designers to choose from.
+For a more customised site, GoDaddy offers a professional Website Design Service.
 Work out what’s best for your business by balancing the costs and the timing.

 How to find a reliable pro designer

 Before hiring a web designer, you’ll want to ask:

 - Does the website developer design and build, or only build?
 Is the design handled in-house or do they outsource?

 - Will they make updates for you?
 If so, how often and how much will that cost?

 - Will they teach you how to edit content and add new pages?

 - Will they set up and manage hosting, or do you have to do that yourself?